 Extract text and images from doc or docx file with Python

 Suppose you are tasked with the job that given a doc or docx file, you need to post the content to a CMS.
-You can't just copy and paste, especially the images, instead, you need to save images and upload to the server and embed to the content.
-This is a cumbersome process.
+You can't just copy and paste, especially the images, instead, you need to save images and upload to the server and insert them into the content.
+You have to click on every image and save as file.
+This is a cumbersome and repetitive process.
 It will be good if we can extract the text and images and store them separately.

 import win32com from win32com.client import Dispatch import docx import zipfile import os import shutil def doc2docx(path): word = win32com.client.Dispatch('word.application') word.DisplayAlerts = 0 word.visible = 0 doc = word.Documents.Open(path) doc.SaveAs(path+"x", 12) doc.Close() word.Quit() def extracttext(docxpath): doc = docx.Document(docxpath) fp = open("f:/tempbuffer.txt", "a", encoding="utf-8") for p in doc.paragraphs: fp.write(p.text+u"\n") fp.close() def extractimgs(docxpath, dstpath): doc = zipfile.ZipFile(docxpath) for info in doc.infolist(): if info.filename.endswith((".png", ".jpeg", ".gif")): doc.extract(info.filename, dstpath) shutil.copy(dstpath+"\\"+info.filename, dstpath+"\\"+ docxpath.split("\\")[-1] + info.filename.split("/")[-1]) doc.close() docpath = "my.doc" docxpath = docpath + "x" doc2docx(docpath) extracttext(docxpath) extractimgs(docxpath, "f:\\imgs")